berkshelf/berkshelf/_includes/index.md

     $ thor berkshelf:update       # Update all Cookbooks and their depende...
     $ thor berkshelf:upload       # Upload the Cookbooks specified by a Be...
     $ thor berkshelf:version      # Display version and copyright informat...

-## CLI Reference

-### install

-Install the Cookbooks defined by sources in your Berksfile and their dependencies, recursively, to your Berkshelf.

-    $ berks install

-A Berksfile.lock will be generated if one does not already exist that will contain the dependency solution.

-If a Berksfile.lock is present when the install command is run, the locked sources in the Lockfile will take precedence over any sources defined in the Berksfile.

-### upload

-Upload the Cookbooks specified by a Berksfile or a Berksfile.lock to a Chef Server.

-    $ berks upload

-### update

-This will still perform an install on your Berksfile, but it will skip a Lockfile if it is present and install fresh

-    $ berks update

-### init

-Prepares a local path to have its Cookbook dependencies managed by Berkshelf.
-If the target path is a Cookbook itself, additional Berkshelf support files will be generated to get you started.

-    $ berks init nginx-cookbook

-### Cookbook

-Creates a new cookbook with a number of helpful supporting tools to help you iterate quickly and develop reliable cookbooks.

-    $ berks cookbook my_face